olegromanchuk/hotelito/README.md

 `sam local generate-event apigateway aws-proxy --method POST --body '{"Number": "2222222501", "CallType": "Outbound", "CallDirection": "Outbound", "Name": "ExampleName", "Agent": "501", "AgentFirstName": "ExampleAgentFirstName", "DateTime": "2023-07-07T14:15:22Z"}' --path '3cx/outbound_call' > events/event_3cx_call.json`

 ### How sam deploy works
 `sam deploy --guided` when run first time creates CF script that creates sam S3 buckets for uploading lambda.
 Also, it creates a samconfig.toml file.
-If you set custom profile with `sam deploy --guided --profile MY_AWS_PROFILE`, then MY_AWS_PROFILE will appear in samconfig.toml as `"profile"=MYPROFILE`
+If you set custom profile with `sam deploy --guided --profile MY_AWS_PROFILE`, then MY_AWS_PROFILE will appear in samconfig.toml as `"profile"=MYPROFILE`.
 `deploy_aws.sh` will check on this line and if it is not set will propose to use "default" profile.